aplealcarvalho/monodaml/README.md

 # Daml Fundamentals Certification Mandatory Project

-Small project mandatory for completing the DAML Fundamentals Certification.
+Small project, mandatory for completing the DAML Fundamentals Certification.

 This is a first approach of implementing a monopoly game using DAML language.
 Though not every feature of the game is implemented (in fact, only the player movement along the board and the rent/buy properties were included yet), it was a theme that I enjoyed to abord and that I hope to continue to develop on my free time.